thehalvo/homeostasis/docs/go_integration.md

 ## Conclusion

 The Go integration extends Homeostasis to support Go applications, providing powerful error detection and healing capabilities for one of the most popular modern programming languages.
-This integration makes Homeostasis a more comprehensive and versatile self-healing framework for organizations using diverse technology stacks.
+This integration makes Homeostasis a more versatile self-healing framework for organizations using diverse technology stacks.